dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 }
 ```

-Ok beasts are moving now.
+Ok, beasts are moving now.
 One last thing though: let's use `clippy`!
 [Clippy](https://doc.rust-lang.org/stable/clippy/index.html) is a tool that ships with cargo and is super helpful,
 especially when starting out with Rust.